FREQUENTLY ASKED QUESTIONS ABOUT DESIGN RESIDENCY: VENTURES

 Do I have to complete the other stages in the CityBridge Incubator or complete a pilot to apply for Design Residency?

 We do not require that Design Residency applicants complete the two preceding stages of the CityBridge Incubator.
-However, the minimum expectation for entry into Design Residency requires teams to articulate the goals of their venture and engage in some level of local piloting efforts to refine their solution.
+However, the minimum expectation for entry into Design Residency requires teams to articulate the financial and social impact goals of their venture and engage in some level of piloting efforts to refine their solution.
 The earlier CityBridge Incubator stages teach these expectations and come with targeted support.

 Can individuals or teams outside of DC participate?

 No. We expect that participants live in the DC area.
-Additionally, all proposed solutions must target students in the DC public education system.
+Additionally, all proposed solutions must target students and families in the DC public education system.

 Do I need a team to apply?